History Files

 700 BC

 Sennacherib still has to mount another campaign into the south to deal with Marduk-apla-idinna (whose resurgence perhaps accounts for a Marduk-apla-idinna III in some lists).
-During this period he replaces Bel-bini on the Babylonian throne with his own eldest son.
+During this period Sennacherib replaces Bel-bini on the Babylonian throne with his own eldest son, but the resistance survives in the marshes.

 700?
 BC